eronnen/ChessBlocker/README.md

 4. Configure your username in the options page
 ## How it works
 * The user configures his username in the extension settings, and the number of games permitted to play every day.
-* When browsing chess.com website, the extension adds a handler to every button that starts a new game.
-In that handler, the extension checks with chess.com API that the user didn't reach the current day limit, including games from other browsers or mobile.
+* When browsing chess.com/lichess website, the extension adds a handler to every button that starts a new game.
+In that handler, the extension checks with chess.com/lichess API that the user didn't reach the current day limit, including games from other browsers or mobile.
 ## Known Issues
 * Chess.com API supports only getting a user's games from the whole last month.
 This data can take a few seconds to retrieve, which can delay the button click.
 * The games data for a user can take a few seconds to update in Chess.com server, so sometimes when starting a new game, the previous game won't be counted if ended very recently.
+* If limiting to more than 20 games a day, fetching games from lichess can take more time since they limit the speed to 20 games per second.

 ## TODO
-- [ ] Request from chess.com API to get games per day instead of per month
-- [ ] Use dialog inside tab instead of opening a new tab when game limit is reached (when chrome API allows)
-- [ ] Add loading animation when it takes a lot of times to retrieve games (when `chrome.action.openPopup` will work in chrome... or find a different way)
-- [ ] Add browser based counting (instead of always using chess.com API)
 - [ ] Show number of games in popup
+- [ ] Add loading animation when it takes a lot of times to retrieve games in window top
+- [ ] Prettier settings page UI
-- [ ] Prettier options UI
+- [ ] Prettier limit page UI
 - [ ] Prettier popup
-- [ ] Prettier limit page UI
 - [ ] Restriction based on game type (blitz, bullet...)
+- [ ] Add browser based counting (instead of always using chess.com/lichess API)
-- [ ] Refactor extension to multiple js files
+- [ ] Request from chess.com API to get games per day instead of per month
+- [ ] Use dialog inside tab instead of opening a new tab when game limit is reached (when chrome API allows)
 - [ ] Convert to TypeScript

 ## Contributing